 - Increased red blood cell count which can make the blood thick.

 - Gastrointestinal problems such as necrotizing enterocolitis (intestinal disease).

-- Neurological issues, including intraventricular hemorrhage.
+- Neurological issues, including intraventricular hemorrhage (bleeding in the brain)

 - SIDS (sudden infant death syndrome),

 Studies show that babies with a low weight may have lower intelligence quotient (IQ), perform poorly in academics and show behavioral problems.
 The lower the weight, the more pronounced are the problems (16).

 Also, the child’s development or emotional effects will depend on:

 - The cause of the baby’s low birth weight.

 - The pregnancy stage at which the growth restriction occurred.